Fred Korematsu: Legacy

 The Fred T. Korematsu Institute carries Korematsu's name to continue his work with teachers and community leaders across the country to promote Korematsu's fight for justice and civil liberties.

-The Fred T. Korematsu Center for Law and Equality at the Seattle University School of Law "advance[s] justice and equality through research, advocacy, and education" and houses The Defender Initiative and the Homeless Rights Advocacy Project.
+The Fred T. Korematsu Center for Law and Equality at the University of California, Irvine School of Law honors Korematsu's legacy through "research, advocacy and education initiatives that promote racial equity and social justice" and houses The Defender Initiative and the Homeless Rights Advocacy Project.

 On May 24, 2011, U.S. Acting Solicitor General Neal Katyal delivered the keynote speech at the Department of Justice's Great Hall marking Asian American and Pacific Islander Heritage Month.
 Developing comments he had posted officially on May 20, Katyal issued the Justice Department's first public confession of its 1942 ethics lapse.
 He cited the Korematsu case and the similar precedent of Gordon Hirabayashi as blots on the reputation of the Office of the Solicitor General, which aspires to deserve "special credence" when pleading cases before the Supreme Court, and thus "an important reminder" of the need for absolute candor in arguing the United States government's position on every case.

 In 2018, in Trump v.
-Hawaii, the Supreme Court expressly declared that Korematsu's case was wrongly decided, but did not formally overrule it.
+Hawaii, the Supreme Court expressly declared that Korematsu's case was wrongly decided and "morally repugnant", but did not formally overrule it.

 Other dedications and honors include the following: